How To Catch Bass In Summer

 - Look for and target transition points within the fishery’s features.
 For example, look for sudden drop-offs with deeper water, heavy cover, brush piles, or current.

-- Largemouth bass usually congregate in shady spots to cool off as the summer temperature spikes.
+- Largemouth bass usually congregate in shady spots to cool off as summer temperatures spike.
 So, if there aren’t any shallower shaded areas for the fish to gang up in, you may have to head deeper.

 - Another pro tip is to keep the bait in the strike zone longer when summer bass fishing.
 When water gets hotter or colder than usual, there is less oxygen in the water, which slows down the metabolism of the local bass, which means less energy.
 Therefore, it’s essential to slow down your retrieve and keep the bait in the strike zone longer for a better chance at a bite.